Sergei Witte: 1905 Revolution and Chairman of the Council of Ministers

-After his skillful diplomacy Witte was appointed as Chairman of the Council of Ministers, the equivalent of Prime Minister, and formed Sergei Witte's Cabinet, not belonging to any party, as there were none.
-No longer was the Tsar the head of the government.
+After his skillful diplomacy Witte was appointed as Chairman of the new Council of Ministers, the equivalent of Prime Minister, and formed Sergei Witte's Cabinet, not belonging to any party, as there were none.
+No longer was the tsar the head of the government.
 "Immediately upon my nomination as President of the Imperial Council I made it clear that the Procurator of the Most Holy Synod Konstantin Pobedonostsev, could not remain in office, for he definitely represented the past."
 He was replaced by Prince Alexey D. Obolensky.
-Trepov and Bulygin were dismissed and, after many discussions, Pyotr Nikolayevich Durnovo was appointed as Minister of Interior on 1 January 1906; his appointment is considered one of the greatest errors Witte made during his administration.
+Trepov and Alexander Bulygin were dismissed and, after many discussions, Pyotr Nikolayevich Durnovo was appointed as Minister of Interior on 1 January 1906; his appointment is considered one of the greatest errors Witte made during his administration.

 According to Harold Williams: "That government was almost paralyzed from the beginning.
 Witte acted immediately by urging the release of political prisoners and the lifting of censorship laws."
 Alexander Guchkov and Dmitry Shipov refused to work with the reactionary Durnovo and to support the government.
-On 26 October (O.S.), the Tsar appointed Trepov as Master of the Palace without consulting Witte, and had daily contact with the Emperor; his influence at court was paramount.
+On 26 October (O.S.), the tsar appointed Trepov as Master of the Palace without consulting Witte, and had daily contact with the emperor; his influence at court was paramount.
 "In addition mass violence broke out in the days following the issuance of the October Manifesto.
 The major source of the unrest was unrelated to the October Manifesto.
 It took the form of attacks by gangs in the cities on the Jews.
 In general, the authorities ignored the attacks.

 On 8 November, the sailors in Kronstadt mutinied.
 The same month, the border provinces were clearly taking advantage of the weakening of Central Russia to show their teeth.
 Witte later wrote in his Memoirs about the empire's ethnic minorities: